infosupport/azureml-cookiecutter/README.rst

     ├─── docs                       # Stores the project documentation ├─── reports                    # Stores generated reports
     ├─── notebooks                  # Stores Python notebooks
-    └─── tasks
+    ├─── tests                      # Stores the unit-tests for the project └─── tasks
          ├─── deploy_model.py       # Deploys the model
          ├─── make_dataset.py       # Creates the dataset for training